Olsztynek: 20th century

-From 1903 to 1933 the Tuberculosis sanatorium Hohenstein for male patients operated in the municipal forest about 4 km north of the town center.
+From 1903 to 1933, the Tuberculosis sanatorium Hohenstein for male patients operated in the municipal forest about 4 km north of the town center.

 At the beginning of World War I in August 1914, Imperial Russian Army troops invaded the province but were defeated by German Army forces under General Paul von Hindenburg and Quartermaster-General Erich Ludendorff in the Battle of Tannenberg, which was fought from 27 to 29 August in and around Hohenstein, during which 115 buildings including the town hall were destroyed.
-However, Hindenburg wanted to name it after the (First) Battle of Tannenberg, in which the small forces of the Teutonic Order had been defeated by much larger Slav forces.
+However, Hindenburg wanted to name it after Tannenberg to counter the myth of the German defeat in the 1410 Battle of Grunwald, which was known as the (First) Battle of Tannenberg in German sources.

 The town's reconstruction started during World War I with financial aid from Leipzig and was largely completed by 1920.
 The town hall was completed in 1922/23.
 As a condition of the Treaty of Versailles, the Allies held the East Prussian plebiscite on 11 July 1920 to determine if the people in the southern districts of the East Prussia wanted to remain within the Free State of Prussia and Germany or to join the resurrected Second Polish Republic, which had just regained independence after World War I. The plebiscite resulted in 1,780 votes for Germany and 20 for Poland.
 It was a shock for Poland to realise that people of Polish ethnicity had preferred to remain within the German State.